pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 The function signature should take a pandas ``DataFrame`` as the input and return a pandas ``DataFrame`` as the output.
-Any manipulation to the dataframe should be implemented inside the function.
+Any manipulations to the dataframe should be implemented inside the function.
 The standard functionality of pyjanitor methods that we are moving towards is to mutate the input ``DataFrame`` itself.